gaultier/blog/perhaps_rust_needs_defer.md

     unsafe fn deallocate(&self, ptr: NonNull<u8>, layout: Layout);
 ```

-Not sure where the implementation is located.
+Not sure where the implementation is located...
 Ok, let's move on.